-If you don’t have an anti-virus installed or if you have one but it is NOT upto date, then one of these might sneak into the system and wreak havoc.
+If you don’t have an anti-virus installed or have one that needs to be updated, then one of these might sneak into the system and wreak havoc.

 The virus can infect integral operating system files, slowing the system down.
 Once the virus destroys some of the most crucial files of the operating system, the PC may even shut down randomly with or without a blue screen of death.

-Since there are new viruses born almost everyday, it is important to that you keep your anti-virus software always upto date.
+Since new viruses are born almost every day, you must keep your anti-virus software always up to date.

-Once you have downloaded, installed and updated a trusted anti-virus software, scan the system thoroughly, and delete any suspicious files.
+Once you have downloaded, installed, and updated trusted anti-virus software, scan the system thoroughly, and delete any suspicious files.

 It is worth noting that prevention is better than cure.
 Hence, avoid any pirated data and third-party applications from unknown sources.
-Do not access new hard drives or flash drives without first running them through an anti virus scan.
+Please don’t access new hard or flash drives without running them through an anti-virus scan.

-There are many trusted anti-virus software such as McAfee, Norton, Kaspersky, Avast etc, however, even the Windows built in Virus And Threat Protection utility is more than sufficient for overall protection.
+Many trusted anti-virus software such as McAfee, Norton, Kaspersky, Avast, etc. However, even the Windows built-in Virus And Threat Protection utility is more than sufficient for overall protection.

 6. A Dead CMOS Battery

 All motherboards have CMOS batteries.
-These batteries power the CMOS chip which stores the real time clock as well as the BIOS settings.
+These batteries power the CMOS chip, which stores the real-time clock and the BIOS settings.

-A dead CMOS battery means that you BIOS will not work and if your BIOS does not work, your motherboard can experience all kinds of issues including your PC randomly turning off.
+A dead CMOS battery means that your BIOS will not work, and if your BIOS does not work, your motherboard can experience all kinds of issues, including your PC randomly turning off.

-If you often experience your PC not starting at all of one of the hardware malfunctioning randomly it is worth it to reset CMOS by removing the battery for 5 seconds and then putting it back in or by replacing it with a new one.
+If you often experience your PC not starting at all or one of the hardware malfunctioning randomly, reset CMOS by removing the battery for 5 seconds and then putting it back in or replacing it with a new one.

 The CMOS battery is a CR2032 lithium coin cell battery.